 Leadership Overview

-Temasek Polytechnic has 10 executives leading key functions including strategy, student life, and specialized interest groups.
+Temasek Polytechnic has 10 executives leading key functions including hospitality, public relations, and engineering.

 Leadership Roles at Temasek Polytechnic